-Children will be expected to spend time each day reading; accessing online learning programmes (Reading Eggs, Mathletics, Maths Seeds, Digital Experts, SATs Companion);taking part in physical exercise; complete two activities from the learning grid and to talk to an adult about their learning.
-During partial closure of schools or if a school bubble is isolating, children can participate in a daily Zoom playtime to support social contact and wellbeing.
+Children will be expected to spend time each day reading; accessing online learning programmes (Reading Eggs, Mathletics, Maths Seeds, Digital Experts); taking part in physical exercise; complete two activities from the learning grid and to talk to an adult about their learning.
+Teachers will also set up daily supervised Zoom playtimes to support pupils with wellbeing.

 Teachers will monitor children’s engagement in remote learning and provide support through email and phone contact with parent/carers, reviewing work submitted and monitoring completion of activities on online learning programmes.

 Teachers will assess children’s learning and progress through use of quizzes, challenges and assessment activities.
 Parent/carers will be asked to confirm whether tasks have been completed independently or with support.
 Marking and feedback will be provided verbally or in writing.
 Relevant evidence of learning will be copied into children’s exercise books to show progression across the year.

 Parent/carers are asked to:

 - Follow instructions for Remote Learning which are detailed in the Remote Learning weekly grid

 - Ensure that they return completed paper copies of work to school upon their return

 - Support their child/children in accessing Remote Learning

 Further details about how to use these weekly home learning plans can be found on the plans themselves and also on this additional guidance document – (Click HERE for the document).